-Course Objective: The course is intended for master's course students in disciplines other than master's degree students of Biochemistry.
-This course is a broad survey of all the major concepts of biochemistry with emphasis on biomolecules and their metabolism.
+Course Objective: The course is intended for master's course students in disciplines other than Biochemistry.
+This course is a broad survey of all the major concepts of biochemistry with emphasis on all the important categories of biomolecules and their biochemistry.